 IEEE Std 802.11 is required to appear to higher layers [logical link control (LLC) sublayer] as a general-purpose IEEE 802 LAN.
 This requires that the IEEE 802.11 network handle STA mobility within the MAC sublayer.
 To meet reliability assumptions (that LLC makes about lower layers), it is necessary for IEEE Std 802.11 to incorporate functionality that is untraditional for MAC sublayers.

 In a robust security network association (RSNA), IEEE Std 802.11 provides functions to protect Data frames, IEEE Std 802.1X-2010 provides authentication and a Controlled Port, and IEEE Std 802.11 and IEEE Std 802.1X-2010 collaborate to provide key management.
 All STAs in an RSNA have a corresponding IEEE 802.1X entity that handles these services.
 This standard defines how an RSNA utilizes IEEE Std 802.1X-2010 to access these -services.
-Within IEEE Std 802.11, EAPOL PDUs are carried as MSDUs within one or more Data frames, as described in Clause 12 of IEEE Std 802.1X-2010.
+Within IEEE Std 802.11, EAPOL PDUs are carried as MSDUs within one or more Data frames or as MMPDU within one or more Authentication frames, as described in Clause 12 of IEEE Std 802.1X-2010.
 Within this standard, Data frames used for this purpose are generally referred to as EAPOL-Key frames, EAPOL-Key request frames, and EAPOL-Start frames.
+Authenticatoin frames used for this purpose are generally referred to as EAPOL-Start Authentication frames

 TGbi Editor: Instruction: Modify 4.5.3.3 Association as shown below (track change on)